-The Parish falls within the planning authority area of Arun District Council and the administrative area of the South Downs National Park Authority.
+The Parish falls within the planning authority area of Arun District Council; the West Sussex Waste Local Plan 2014 and the administrative area of the South Downs National Park Authority.

 2.2.3 Arun District Local Plan

 The Arun District Local Plan 2011 - 2031 was adopted in 2018.